 However, one must also be cautious about the defenses.
 One of the most common defense statement given by the manufacturers is that there were no asbestos-containing parts in the equipment originally manufactured by them and that exposure of asbestos occurred as the owner of the equipment bought the spare parts from non-official dealers, or had the original machinery refitted with parts purchased from somewhere else.

-Another powerful defense that is often given is that most of the industries have used the so-called chrysotile asbestos, which many claims to be not very harmful.
+Another powerful defense that is often given is that most of the industries have used the so-called chrysotile asbestos, which many claims to not be very harmful.
 Defendants claim that most of the harm is caused rather due to amphibole asbestos.
-However, most healthcare organizations including the World Health Organization does not support this logic and considers any kind of asbestos to be dangerous.
+However, most healthcare organizations, including the World Health Organization, do not support this logic and consider any kind of asbestos to be dangerous.

 Finally, it must be understood that asbestos is not entirely banned in the US, and as per American Journal of Respiratory and Critical Care Medicine it is still a hazard for more than 1.3 million people in the US.